-No game shall begin after a club's curfew.
-If a match cannot be completed during the allowed time, the opposing captains shall establish a date to complete the game(s) prior to the next Friday night's play.
-If the game(s) are not completed because the captains cannot agree to a make-up date, the league's officers shall set the date the game(s) is to be played.
+No game shall begin after the club's curfew.
+If a match currently in progress cannot be completed during the allowed time due to a club's curfew the game shall be played until the next spot shot.
+The match will be suspended at this point.

+The opposing captains shall establish a date to complete the game(s) prior to the next Friday night's play.
+If the game(s) are not completed because the captains cannot agree to a make-up date, the league's officers shall set the date that the game(s) is to be played.
 The team that does not comply with the make-up date shall forfeit.
-If a game cannot be played before the curfew, such game shall be completely replayed at a later date agreed to.
-The same players shall participate and follow the same order of play at the same site at which the suspension of play occurred because of curfew.
+The same players shall participate and follow the same order of play at the same site at which the suspension of play occurred and the suspended game will resume with a spot shot.